Starcounter/Docs/docs/topic-guides/blendable-web-apps/customizing-solutions-design.md

 This requires an element to actively look up for a theme when it's defined.
 That's how Vaadin custom elements work, and that's how we will keep Uniform Components working.
 Therefore, as long as you stick to [Starcounter Design System](starcounter-design-system.md), you don't need to worry about those implementation details.

-#### But why good old Bootstrap-like themes do not work?
+### But why good old Bootstrap-like themes do not work?

 That's because we put all presentation into Shadow DOM, and old, global CSS cannot pierce through this boundary.

 We actually consider it a fundamental feature.
 It prevents the cases when tiny little CSS rule inserted in one part of big enterprise solution breaks the styling of something in the distant part, probably unrelated or delivered by a different party.

-#### How to use it?
+### How to use it?

-If you are not into the code, you can start the [Blending](https://github.com/Starcounter/Blending) apps suite, and use a [GUI to manage the themes](https://github.com/Starcounter/Blending/blob/master/docs/gui.md).
+If you are not into the code, you can start the [Blending](https://github.com/Starcounter/Blending) app suite, and use a [GUI to manage the themes](https://github.com/Starcounter/Blending/blob/master/docs/gui.md).
 There you can pick a layout, then add URLs to the themes you would like to add.

 If you are more into the code, all you need is a URL to your theme, then you can edit layout's Shadow DOM composition and add a theme using
 ```html